The Source of Arlington’s Water

-Arlington’s water source is the Potomac River.
-The water is treated and comes from the Dalecarlia Water Treatment Plant run by the Washington Aqueduct, a division of the Baltimore District, U.S. Army Corps of Engineers.
+Arlington’s water comes from the Potomac River.
+It is treated at the Dalecarlia Water Treatment Plant run by the Washington Aqueduct, a division of the Baltimore District, U.S. Army Corps of Engineers.

 Treated water is pumped from the Dalecarlia plant in the District of Columbia to Arlington County, where it’s conveyed via a network of approximately 500 miles of pipeline to homes and businesses.
 In addition to the pipelines, the water distribution system includes approximately: